 - LED, or light emitting diode therapy, is a skincare treatment that uses varying wavelengths of light, including red and blue.

-- Originally used by U.S. Navy SEALs for wound treatment, LED light therapy is now used by some aestheticians to help regenerate the skin from aging.
+- NASA originally developed it for plant growth experiments on shuttle missions and later found it to have promise for wound treatment.
+LED light therapy is now used by some aestheticians to help regenerate the skin from aging.
 It’s also used for acne.

 - Unlike other types of light therapy, LEDs do not contain ultraviolet rays.
-Therefore they are safe for regular use.
+Therefore, they’re safe for regular use.

 - LED light therapy doesn’t cause burns compared to other anti-aging treatments such as chemical peels, dermabrasion, and laser therapy.
 It may be safe for all skin colors and types.

 - You shouldn’t use LED light therapy if you take Accutane for acne or if you’re experiencing skin rashes.

 - Side effects are rare, but may include increased inflammation, redness, and rashes.